Machinarius/PagerSlidingTabStrip-for-Xamarin.Android/README.md

 # Material Pager Sliding Tab Strip for Xamarin.Android

 ** This library has now been deprecated by the new Android Support Design Library.
-Please see the full component for a sample: https://components.xamarin.com/view/xamandroidsupportdesign**
+Please see the full component for a sample: https://components.xamarin.com/view/xamandroidsupportdesign **

 Interactive paging indicator widget, compatible with the `ViewPager` from the Android Support Library.

-**This library requires Support v7 AppCompat Version 22**
+~~**This library requires Support v7 AppCompat Version 22**~~

-**Must set Compile with API 21 in VS or XS**
+~~**Must set Compile with API 21 in VS or XS**~~

+**This fork has been updated to work with the latest AppCompat library**

+This does _not_ mean you should use this as i did it as a stopgap measure to keep my project compiling.
+Do _not_ use this in a new project, please use the Support Design library/component instead as i will _not_ update this beyond my needs.

 **You must add Mono.Android.Export.dll to your References**